 A visit to Melbourne is incomplete without a coffee.
 While admiring Melbourne’s laneways, head to Degraves Street.
 This European-style laneway is a hub for coffee shops and restaurants, no matter the weather, grab a table outside, order a coffee (and a late brunch) and enjoy people watching.

 Take one of several footbridges that cross the Yarra River to the Southbank area and head over to Eureka Sky Deck.
-This is the tallest viewing platform in the Southern Hemisphere and it’s made out of glass so you will experience outstanding 360 degree views of the city and beyond.
+This is the tallest viewing platform in the Southern Hemisphere and is made out of glass, so you will experience outstanding 360 degree views of the city and beyond.

 Walk along the banks of the Yarra River.
 Enjoy river and city views and the buzz of the many street performers along the way.
 To quench your thirst, head down to Ponyfish Island via a set of stairs, a bar on an island under a bridge in the middle of the river.
 It’s a really fun vibe especially on weekend afternoons.

 Recommendation – head back over the bridge by foot or tram and go to Chinatown on Little Bourke Street.
 This area is famous for Chinese food including dumplings, Peking duck and Sichuan.
 Enjoy a cheap but delicious feast together with your BYO bottle of wine or whisky in a casual and lively atmosphere.

-Head over to Sea Life Melbourne Aquarium for few hours of interactive fun.
+Head over to Sea Life Melbourne Aquarium for a few hours of interactive fun.